The taster to end all tasters. Out of the oven, piping hot, and set before you, right here. Enjoy.

 “Would you eat a fruit that smells of sewage and vomit?
 The durian is so pungent that you can’t carry it on public transport or airlines in the Far East.
-But its butter smooth golden flesh is addictive and very, very popular.
+But its butter-smooth golden flesh is addictive and very, very popular.
 There are many tales about it – death by durian is not unknown – it grows on trees up to 100 ft tall, and can weigh up to 6lbs.
 So don’t take a nap under a tree laden with ripe durian.
-And its supposedly aphrodisiac qualities are enshrined in an Indonesian saying – when the durians come down, the sarongs go up.
+And its supposed aphrodisiac qualities are enshrined in an Indonesian saying – when the durians come down, the sarongs go up.

 At this time of year you can buy durian at some of the stores in Chinatown – it’s large, green and spiky on the outside, uncompromising.
 Ask for a chunk, or see if there is some ready prepared in the chiller cabinet.

 And that smell of sewage?
 Well, just think what a good ripe Pont l’Eveque cheese smells like… and how delicious it tastes.